turingschool/front-end-curriculum/projects/module-1/colorandom.md

 * As a team, complete [the DTR Form](https://docs.google.com/forms/d/e/1FAIpQLSche5cvtlYQ_SaBDqqoF3H9gFiy2p60AOPoUMbhgIHlg-vRlQ/viewform?usp=sf_link)

 Choose ONE TEAM MEMBER to do the following:
-1. Locally, create a new folder called 'coloRandom` and add the following files to that folder: `index.html`, `main.js`, and `styles.css`.
+1. Locally, create a new folder called `coloRandom` and add the following files to that folder: `index.html`, `main.js`, and `styles.css`.
 2. `cd` into the `coloRandom` directory and run `git init` to initialize git.
 3. Create an initial commit.
 4. On GitHub, create a new repository.
 Follow the written instructions on GitHub to add the repo's remote to your local project, and push your initial commit up to GitHub.